 The American Airlines Club holds their "Training Camp" the first week of December each year in Steamboat Springs, CO a the Billy Kidd Performance Center.
 To participate in the full "camp" you arrive on Monday and ski/snowboard train Monday thru Thursday (but you can come early/stay late OR come for a shorter period if you need to).
 I will personally guarantee that if you attend the AA Training Camp you 100% will be a better skier/rider after spending all day with one of our top coaches for four days in a row.
 This instruction is priced at less than 50% of what the public pays for similar training.

 The Steamboat Grand is one of the nicest facilities in Steamboat.
 It is directly across the street from the Gondola, offer free ski storage at the gondola area, and gives AA one heck of a good deal.
-Those attending "Training Camp" pay less than $100/night for rooms (prices vary depending on the type of room) that the public pay upwards of $250/night for.

 Even though the "Training Camp" is an American Airlines Club event, it is open to all airlines and guests.
 Historically we have Southwest, Delta, SkyWest, and a variety of other airlines represented.
 Bottom Line, EVERYONE is welcome.
 "Training Camp" is one of the best and safest ways to start your season.